What Are Security Audits? – Types, Process & Checklist

 Information Gathering

-The next step in a security audit is to gather information about the organization’s systems, processes, and controls.
-This involves reviewing documentation, interviewing key personnel, and conducting technical assessments.
-The audit team will use this information to identify potential security risks and vulnerabilities.
+The next stage in a security audit is obtaining information on the organization’s systems, procedures, and controls.
+This includes technical evaluations, analyzing paperwork, and speaking with essential persons.
+The audit team will then use this data to pinpoint security holes and threats.

 Risk Assessment